Inspired by the /now movement, this page will be updated regularly with a few things that have the majority of my time and attention right now.

 - Doing research on how people-focused, values-driven organizations handle their performance management and performance planning practices.

-- Working on the rollout of the ODS Code of Conduct.
+- Releasing the ODS Code of Conduct.

 - TV: Jessica Jones, Season 2